christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

   # numpy                     1.13.3                    <pip>
   ```

-    Here, Numpy Python package has been installed at least twice.
-Once with `conda`, once with `pip`.
-Note:

-    - `pip` does not see the packages installed by `conda`
+    while `pip` does see the packages installed by `conda` but merges the references in one line:

       ```bash
-      pip uninstall numpy

       conda list numpy
       # numpy                     1.13.3                    <pip>

-      pip show numpy
-      # (void)
       ```

+    `pip uninstall` is able to uninstall any package it finds in the Python sys path, leaving the other package managers in an inconsistent state (`apt-get`, `conda`,...) while `conda` cannot manage anything else than its own packages.

-    - since `conda` sees the `pip` packages, it is possible to specify the `pip` packages in the `conda`
+    It is possible to specify the `pip` packages in the `conda` environment definition to install them as with a pip requirement files:
-    listing the packages:

       # environment.yml
       name: my_app